 Graduate students must make appropriate arrangements with the Faculty of Graduate Studies.

-To obtain university entrance and scholarship applications, please contact the addresses given below.
+To obtain university entrance information, please contact the addresses given below.
 All scholarships are open to any full-time York student, who has completed at least one full year at York; they are generally not awarded to students for whom the year in Israel will be their last at York.